lhossack/safe_url_checker/docs/source/index.rst

     - It allows 1 thread to be open for write and many simultaneous readers.

         - The readers do not get updates until they reload the file.

+This class should be able to use any dbm driver with no reloading.
+If you're implementing reloading please ensure there are tests particularly for handling reloading of dbm.gnu with multiple threads.
+All readers will need to close before the writer can be opened to update the database.

 .. automodule:: urlchecker.dbm_adaptor
     :members: